jjpe/deltoid/README.md

    be lifted in the future for mutable borrows, but is pretty fundamental for immutable borrows.

-4. There is support for arrays, but support is currently implemented only for a arrays with length <= 5.

-5. It's possible that while developing you notice that a set of impls is missing for a type in Rust's `stdlib`.
+4. It's possible that while developing you notice that a set of impls is missing for a type in Rust's `stdlib`.
 If so, this is because support for types that are a part of `stdlib` must be added manually and simply hasn't been done yet.
    You can file an issue for that, or even better, send a PR :)